 - R v Shah – A pharmacist who had been jointly charged with 10 other defendants the majority of whom were pharmacists, with various offences under the Medicines Act and Trade Marks Act.
 This case involved expert examination of Pharmaceutical rules and regulations, E.C. regulations and instruction of forensic experts.
 The client was acquitted.

 - R v Dowling – An elderly millionaire, who parked a van outside Law Society’s offices – with a sign saying “explosives within”.
 The client originally charged with Terrorism offences but then pleaded guilty to lesser charges.

 - R v Hewitt – Undercover sting operation by Metropolitan police paedophile unit against 27 year old male.

 - R v Puskas – Multi handed conspiracy to control prostitutes and trafficking for sexual exploitation.

 - R v Rabheru

-- R v Abbas and Zainab Reza.
-Multi-handed conspiracy Represented 2members of a family, in a case involving ten sign language users accused of have plotted to defraud tens of thousands of pounds for bogus sign language services.
-Click here to view more
+- R v AR and ZR.
+Multi-handed conspiracy Represented 2 members of a family, in a case involving ten sign language users accused of have plotted to defraud tens of thousands of pounds for bogus sign language services.

 - R v Steinberg & Steinberg – Husband and Wife, large-scale VAT fraud – both acquitted.